Beacon Theatre (New York City): Film screenings

 The Beacon implemented a policy of presenting only first runs at the end of 1948; the British picture Don't Take It to Heart was the first to be screened under this policy.
 During 1949, the films shown under this policy included double features such as Easy Money/My Brother's Keeper, as well as traditional single features like A Yank Comes Back and Temptation Harbour.
 The Beacon continued to show double features throughout the 1950s, such as The Frightened Bride/The Caretaker's Daughter in 1953.
 The Beacon also screened Warner Bros. films.
-This caused a dispute in 1959, when the owners of the nearby Embassy Theatre filed a lawsuit, alleging that Warner Bros. had showed favoritism by selling distribution rights for three films to the Beacon rather than to the high bidders, the Embassy.
+This caused a dispute in 1959, when the owners of the nearby Embassy Theatre filed a lawsuit, alleging that Warner Bros. had shown favoritism by selling distribution rights for three films to the Beacon rather than to the high bidders, the Embassy.
 Starting in 1962, the Beacon also showed United Artists pictures through the UA's "Premiere Showcase"; the first film shown under this program was Hong Kong.

 In January 1966, Brandt announced that the Beacon would present legitimate plays along with films.
 The first live show under this policy, a Yiddish vaudeville show, was canceled after two days.
 The next year, members of the American Association of Theatre Organ Enthusiasts restored the Beacon's long-unused organ.
 The Beacon then screened silent pictures accompanied by organ music, starting with The General.
 By then, Boxoffice magazine characterized the Beacon as one of the Upper West Side's few movie palaces that remained in theatrical use.
 The Beacon also continued to screen talking pictures such as Ulysses, as well as live shows including a ballet production in 1968.
 The Beacon implemented a "first second run" policy in 1971, showing reruns of films that had just premiered (as opposed to reruns that had already been shown at other theaters).
 Accordingly, the Beacon reduced its ticket prices to $1.00–1.50, even as its competitors retained higher ticket prices.
 Though the reduced ticket prices increased the theater's income by 15 to 20 percent, the Beacon's owners were looking to sell the theater.